Legionnaires in Paris

-Legionnaires in Paris is a 1927 American silent comedy film directed by Arvid E. Gillstrom and starring Al Cooke, Kit Guard and Louise Lorraine.
+Legionnaires in Paris is a 1927 American silent romantic comedy film directed by Arvid E. Gillstrom and starring Al Cooke, Kit Guard, and Louise Lorraine.
 It was also known by the alternative title of French Leave.

-Synopsis
+Plot

 Two doughboys in leave in Paris on Armistice Day 1918 mistakenly believe they have killed a man and go on the run from the police.